 The island emerged from the sea millions of years ago as a jet of hot molten rock.
 Today its cactus-studded coastline and densely vegetated interior showcase all the forces that transformed a pile of barren rocks into a biological wonderland, changing our understanding of life altogether.

-But it’s the island’s oddly assorted cast of characters that makes a trip to this remote Pacific island so memorable for kids.
-From salt-spitting iguanas and wide-eyed sea lions to lumbering giant tortoises and dancing boobies, Santa Cruz is a haven for aspiring Attenboroughs.
+But the island’s oddly assorted cast of characters makes a trip to this remote Pacific island so memorable for kids.
+From salt-spitting iguanas and wide-eyed sea lions to lumbering giant tortoises and dancing boobies, aspiring Attenboroughs find Santa Cruz a paradise.

 To get the most out of your visit, here are four fun activities, one family-friendly place to stay and one great place to eat with kids.